 To do so, first, type in your sitemap’s URL.
 Once you see that Google hasn’t indexed the URL, click on “Live Test”.
 A new page will appear where it tells you due to noindex tag, the map cannot be indexed.
 Scroll down until you see “Page fetch”.
 If it says “Successful” then it means your sitemap’s status is still on pending and couldn’t fetch sitemap error is just a bug.

-You can use XML Sitemap Validator tool to review your sitemap’s format, this tool will tell you if you have used the proper formatting for your sitemap.
+A great Google sitemap validator tool is XML Sitemap Validator.
+As a website to review your sitemap’s format, this tool will tell you if you have used the proper formatting for your sitemap.

 Also, some plugins can block Google’s access to your web pages.
 You have to review your plugins and make sure they are not blocking Google.